 10S - Standard Mathematics

 Students work through the proficiencies of understanding, fluency, problem solving and reasoning and apply them across all three strands of number and algebra, measurement and geometry and statistics and probability.
 The topics that the students look at include univariate data, trigonometry and shape and measurement.
 Area and volume for a range of prisms, cylinders and composite solids are explored.
 This subject provides students with access to important mathematical ideas, knowledge and skills that have many useful applications.

 (Program 2 only)

-STEALTH (Science Technology Education and Learning Through Humanities) is an integrated subject that combines Humanities, Science and Digital Technology.
+Applied Science/Humanities is an integrated subject that combines Humanities, Science and Digital Technology.
 Key Humanities themes and concepts are covered that relate to the real world, with an emphasis on Civics and Citizenship, Business and Economics.
 Students will become adept at inquiring, reasoning and interpreting as they also explore History and Geography.
 Other aims of the course are to improve literacy and numeracy through science and technology.
 Sustainability will be a key theme that is examined through a variety of projects.

 (Program 2 only)